seanhandley/h3_ruby/README.md

 Ruby bindings for Uber's [H3 library](https://uber.github.io/h3/).

-Please consult the H3 documentation for a full explanation of terminology and concepts.
+Please consult [the H3 documentation](https://uber.github.io/h3/#/documentation/overview/introduction) for a full explanation of terminology and concepts.

+## Supported H3 Versions

+The semantic versioning of this gem matches the versioning of the H3 C library.
+Currently, this is `3.2.x`.

 ## Getting Started

+This gem uses FFI to link directly into the H3 library (written in C).

-You need to install the C lib at https://github.com/uber/h3.
+Before using the gem, you will need to install the C lib at https://github.com/uber/h3.

 Install the build dependencies as instructed here: https://github.com/uber/h3#install-build-time-dependencies